Xeno333/airdrop/README.md

-# airdrop
+# ServerDrop

-Airdrop mod for servers
+A mod that randomly spawns loot drops (ServerDrop) according to configuration.